nickson-jose/vsdstdcelldesign/README.md

 ## Objective

 The goal of the project is to design a single height standard cell and plug this custom cell into a more complex design and perform it's PnR in the openlane flow.
 The standard cell chosen is a basic CMOS inverter and the design into which it's plugged into is a pre-built [picorv32a](https://github.com/efabless/openlane/tree/master/designs/picorv32a) core.

+## About PicoRV32

+PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set.
+It can be configured as RV32E, RV32I, RV32IC, RV32IM, or RV32IMC core, and optionally contains a built-in interrupt controller.
+Tools (gcc, binutils, etc..) can be obtained via the RISC-V Website.
+The examples bundled with PicoRV32 expect various RV32 toolchains to be installed in /opt/riscv32i[m][c].
+See the build instructions below for details.
+PicoRV32 is free and open hardware licensed under the ISC license (a license that is similar in terms to the MIT license or the 2-clause BSD license)

 ## Standard cell layout design in Magic